AP Chemistry tutor covering key exam topics

 High school students master concepts in St. Louis, Cleveland

-Vaishnavi taught 2 days ago
+Vaishnavi taught about 2 months ago

 The tutor and student reviewed the concepts of molecularity and rate laws, specifically focusing on how to determine reaction orders from experimental data.
 They practiced solving problems related to reaction orders and planned to cover the calculation of rate constants in the next session.